Characters: Umineko When They Cry Witches

 - Medium Awareness: In the fourth arc, she is sometimes aware of the user interface.

-- The Mole: Third arc.
+- The Mole: She acts as this in the third arc.

 - Summon Magic: Her meta-super summons fricking Odin and throws a giant spear at her enemy.
 On a minor scale, she can summon the goats to aid her.